-If you want to send beautiful emails, you can create your template in Google Docs, then copy it into Gmail.
-YAMM will keep all the formatting from your template and send it to your recipients.
-This article will show you how to do so.
+If you want to send beautiful emails, you can create a template in Google Docs, then copy it into Gmail.
+YAMM keeps all the formatting from your template and sends it to your recipients.
+This article explains how to do this.

 - Create a template in Google Docs